 Materials Used: Cotton, Wool, Cashmere

-Background: Our artisan partners in Fez have a small shop deep in the heart of the Fez, Medina.
+The artisan cooperative is based in a small shop deep in the heart of the Fez, Medina.
 It has been in their family for generations and they work in the shop every day except for Fridays which is a sacred day of celebration during which time Moroccans gather and practice their respective religious duties.
 Every week the manager, Karim, goes out into the market to select and buy new materials.
 These materials are then passed on to Mohammed, who will then turn these materials into beautiful throws by hand weaving them on a traditional wooden loom openly in the shop for all to see.

 Harfi co-founder, Sabrina, collaborating on the new designs alongside Mohammed, the maker, and Karim, the manager of the co-operative